MimiOnuoha/Creative-Approaches/projects/project1_guidelines.md

 ## Overview

-**Topic**: Data, collection, archives
-**Medium:** Data visualization
+**Due date: October 3**

-We've spent the last couple of weeks thinking about art, tech, and data collection.
-For your first assignment, you are tasked with creating a representation or visualization in response to a dataset.
+We've spent the last couple of weeks thinking about data collection and what it means to make creative interventions and pieces.
+For your first project assignment, you are tasked with creating a project that engages with both of these.

-[*This document will be updated with a link to the exact dataset on 9/18.*  ]

-You should make an analog visualization or representation based off of this dataset.
-Note that you may use software to make sense of the dataset, provided that your final project is analog.
-Feel free to interpret the words "visualization" and "representation" in whichever way you want.
-For instance, you could create a straightforward manifestation of the data you are seeing, or you can choose to focus on or be inspired by any aspect of the dataset.

-You will work with one other person.
+For your week 2 homework assignment, you wrote a review of a new media art piece.
+For this assignment, you need to create your own piece that emulates the style of whatever project or piece you wrote about.
+You should change the *subject* of your own piece, but do it in the same *style* as the original work.

+(For instance: if you chose to write about [*Prison Map*,](http://prisonmap.com/) then you could create your own website that holds a grid of all the satellite images of schools in Massachusetts, as an example).

+You have the option to work with one other person, if you like.
+In this case, you have the option of choosing between the pieces that either of you wrote about for the week 2 assignment.
 Post an entry on your blog that documents what you did, why you did it, and what it looks like.

 ## Presentations

 Your presentations should be about 7 minutes long.
 For your presentation, walk us through your project from start to finish.
-What was your idea?
-Why did you want to do it?
-How did you do it?
+What was the project that you were responding to, and how did you think about how to approach doing this?
+What was your process like?
 What did you end up with as a final piece?
-What did you learn?
-Feel free to use slides if you like.
+How is your piece different than the original, and do you think that it is stronger?
+You should use slides to present your work.

 You will need to have a **documentation post** ([here](http://jillhubley.com/blog/nyctrees) is an example from a real-world project, though yours may be longer) that will be due the same week as your project.